parkjoon/myretail/README.md

     * Prime cache with historically popular products on server start
   * Add edge caching for frontend assets
   * Add API gateway caching for REST API calls (eg. Redsky calls)
+  * For special events we can expect acute traffic, such as game console releases, create separate caching mechanisms with the intention of creating a "walled garden" around the event specific traffic so that it has little negative impact to the rest of the site.
+    * Consider separate hosted cache clusters, leveraging CDN, increasing cache lifetime client side, etc.
+    * Note, potential cost to data accuracy and consistency.
   * Further optimize performance by adding validation between API calls
   * Potentially migrate Express.js web server to Golang (or other more performant options)
     * Golang is better optimized for concurrency